A Figure from the Common Lot

 “The place I have in mind is not far.”
 He struck off again, forgetting, in his eagerness to be free.

 Honoré came upon a bench, littered with leaves and fallen twigs grown over in lichen.
 He stopped, brushed these aside, and sat.
 He felt the coldness of the metal invade his limbs.
-His eyes rested on the water, where red and white birds’ wings dipped and floated hypnotically; these were the painted colors of idled barges reflected against the green of the river’s shallows.
+His eyes rested on the water, where red and white birds’ wings dipped and floated hypnotically; these were the painted colors of idled barges reflected on the ripple of the river’s shallows.
 Where the current ran, the Oise was the color of iron.
-He saw an algal slime lapped by water along the stonework…and Honoré dreamed of a canvas covered only in splashes of pigment, yet so arranged as to make a picture―red, white, olive, and grey; the yellow of the sun and sky’s pale blue.
+He saw an algal slime lapped by water along the stonework…and Honoré dreamed of a canvas covered only in splashes of pigment, yet so arranged as to make a picture, red, white, olive, grey, the yellow of the sun, and sky’s pale blue.

 “You see.”
-Like a cork, Michelet again re-surfaced.
+Like a cork, Michelet again popped up.
 “Now I don’t know what to do with you.”

 Waking briefly in response to a series of stimulants―his shoulder shaken, his collar tugged, his hat lifted―Honoré murmured, “I apologize.
 My bag has become lost somewhere.
 As soon as may be, I will leave.”

 Michelet pitied Gremot…only, he pitied Michelet more.
 He dropped beside his charge, hurting himself somewhat by his effort to rock the bench (bolted, it proved, to a pair of concrete footings).
 He was about to let the bag fall, but changed his mind, raised it over his head, and with force hurled it earthwards.
 The noise made no difference.

 To Michelet’s mind, by far the most appealing notion was to leave Gremot.
 It was close to midday, and he wanted his lunch.
 “Why,” he asked himself, “do I sit here?
 I will come back another time.”